Police warn against planned protest over sealing of Plateau LG secretariats – The Sun Nigeria

 From Jude Owuamanam, Jos

-The Plateau State Police Command has said that it will not tolerate any protest by staff of local government areas in the state over the sealing of their secretariats by the police.
+Plateau State Police Command said it will not tolerate any protest by staff of local government areas in the state, over the sealing of their secretariats by the police.

 Former Inspector General of Police, Baba Usman Alkali, had ordered the sealing of the secretariats following a furore that arose over the sack of all the 17 elected chairmen and their replacement with transition committees.

-However the police, in a statement signed by the spokesperson, Alfred Alabo, said that they got intelligence reports that some group of persons in the name of Local Government Unions are planning a protest in the state.
+However, the police, in a statement signed by the spokesperson, Alfred Alabo, said they got intelligence reports that some group of people, in the name of local government unions, were planning a protest in the state.

-The Inspector General of Police, Olukayode Adeolu Egbetokun, during his visit to Plateau State on 19th July, 2023, advised the NLC chairman and other Local Government Unions present at the stakeholders meeting to be patient and not to take laws into their hands, to enable him work out an acceptable solution to ensure that peace on the Plateau is sustained.
+The Inspector General of Police, Olukayode Adeolu Egbetokun, during his visit to Plateau State on July 19, 2023, advised the NLC chairman and other local government unions present at the stakeholders meeting to be patient and not to take laws into their hands, to enable him work out an acceptable solution to ensure that peace on the Plateau was sustained.

-“The Commissioner of Police CP Bartholomew N. Onyeka psc(+) therefore warns that the security situation in the state is still fragile and will not fold it’s arms and watch any form of threat to the corporate existence of the state and the fragile peace that we are currently enjoying in the State.
+“The Commissioner of Police, Bartholomew N. Onyeka, therefore, warns that the security situation in the state is still fragile and will not fold its arms and watch any form of threat to the corporate existence of the state and the fragile peace that we are currently enjoying in the state.

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now